Today and Tomorrow Through the Eyes of Children

 In addition to a piece of art, children are encouraged to write a note about what this period has taught them about the future and how they would like to change the world for the better – their ‘how I see tomorrow’.

 The artwork will be displayed in galleries and museums around the world for all to see, as a record of this moment in history.
-We are just finalising details of our national gallery partners in Australia, London and New York City amongst others and we will announce and confirm in the coming days the hosts for a global exhibition of all the amazing ideas and creations.
+We are just finalising details of our national gallery partners in Australia, London and New York City amongst others.
+Shortly we will announce the hosts for a global exhibition of all the amazing ideas and creations.
 The really exciting bit is the plan to conduct an Agile road mapping workshop at each venue with business leaders, policy makers and opinion formers to see how we might facilitate bringing some of these children’s ideas for a better future to life.

 Jonathan Sands OBE said: